tl0375/Misc-DataViz-Projects/README.md

-# Misc-Projects
+# Misc-DataVis-Projects
-A variety of older miscellaneous projects that are either small scripts, or created a long time ago.
+A variety of older miscellaneous Data visualisation projects that are either small scripts, or created a long time ago.